magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

      (test :namespaces '#{modern-cljs.shopping.validators-test}))))
 ```

-Note that this times we just passed down the boolean options as read
+Note that this time we just passed down the boolean options as read
 from the DSL machinery.
 This is because in a boolean context `nil` is
 equivalent to `false`.